inesmartinsgit/inesmartinsgit.github.io/_posts/2026-01-25-pbi-oracle-troubleshoot.md

 # The Hunt Begins
 Like any good hunt, mine started with research.

-I began by checking the Oracle error code using the **Oracle Database Error Messages** for this error code - [ORA-03135 - Database Error Messages](https://docs.oracle.com/en/error-help/db/ora-03135/) :
+I began by checking the Oracle error code using the [Oracle Database Error Messages](https://docs.oracle.com/en/error-help/db/ora-03135/) for this error code:
 - Cause
   - Server unexpectedly terminated or was forced to terminate.
   - Server timed out the connection.